microsoft/vscode-eslint/README.md

   }
   ```
 - `eslint.packageManager`: controls the package manager to be used to resolve the ESLint library.
 This has only an influence if the ESLint library is resolved globally.
 Valid values are `"npm"` or `"yarn"` or `"pnpm"`.
 - `eslint.options`: options to configure how ESLint is started using the [ESLint class API](http://eslint.org/docs/developer-guide/nodejs-api#eslint-class).
-(If you use ESLint<=v7, it will be used as an option for [CLI Engine](http://eslint.org/docs/developer-guide/nodejs-api#cliengine).)
+(If you use ESLint < v7, it will be used as an option for [CLI Engine](http://eslint.org/docs/developer-guide/nodejs-api#cliengine).)
 Defaults to an empty option bag.
   An example to point to a custom `.eslintrc.json` file is:
   ```json
   {